quixio/template-prometheus-monitoring/prometheus-pushgateway/README.md

-# Prometheus Push Gateway
+# Prometheus Pushgateway

 This receives prometheus-based metrics published from external sources and makes them available for Prometheus to scrape.

 > NOTE: In this template, Applications instead publish to the
-> Prometheus `Push Gateway Proxy` which forwards its traffic to this (in order to
+> Prometheus `Pushgateway Proxy` which forwards its traffic to this (in order to
 > provide an authenticated public endpoint).